cloudant-labs/slate/source/includes/api/_sharding.md

 ## Sharding

 In Cloudant and CouchDB 2.0, database sharding is the concept of dividing a database into separate parts to enable high-availability of data, and the division of work among the nodes inside a cluster.
-These shards become roughly congruous to the number of files in the file system that contains JSON data and indexes in the database.

 The number of total shards that a database contains is set at the time of its creation.
 While shards can be moved around a cluster for re-balancing purposes (during cluster expansion or contraction), shards cannot be increased or decreased in number.
 The number of unique shards in a Cloudant database is often described as its `Q` value.
 The number of replicas of those shards in the database is described as its `N` value.
 Therefore, the total number of *files* the database has inside the cluster is equivalent to Q * N.